raphey/bead-counting-with-cv/README.md

 - Improve bead recognition with better training data.
 - Modify and add documentation to training_data_tools so other people can gather better training data.
+- Try training a network with a thresholded version of the image

 ### File descriptions